RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

 I0317 11:47:00.878420       1 data-processor.go:205] New phase: Complete
 ~~~

-If you're quick, you can view the structure of the importer pod to get some of the configuration it's using:
+If you're quick, you can Ctrl-C this watch (don't worry, it won't kill the import, you're just watching its logs), and view the structure of the importer pod to get some of the configuration it's using:

 ~~~bash
 $ oc describe pod $(oc get pods | awk '/importer/ {print $1;}')